-Truck 1 specifically carries 450 gallons of water, has three 1.75" pre-connected handlines, a 2.5" attack line, carries several hundred feet of 5" supply hose and is equipped with a full compliment of ground ladders.
-Truck 1's most notable feature is its 75-foot aerial ladder.
-The ladder is most often used as an elevated master stream when fighting fires from the exterior of a structure.
-Truck 1, which is capable of seating five firefighters, is also equipped with emergency medical gear.
+Truck 1 carried 450 gallons of water, had three 1.75" pre-connected handlines, a 2.5" attack line, carried several hundred feet of 5" supply hose and was equipped with a full compliment of ground ladders.
+Truck 1's most notable feature was its 75-foot aerial ladder.
+Truck 1 was the first ladder truck in the city's history.
+The ladder was most often used as an elevated master stream when fighting fires from the exterior of a structure.

-Truck 1 has been historically staffed by volunteer firefighters on an as-needed basis.
+For most of it's history, Truck 1 was staffed by volunteer firefighters on an as-needed basis.
 On September 6, 2014, the fire department began staffing the truck with a driver-only around the clock.
-This will insure the apparatus responds on all structural calls.
-The staffing decision was also made in preparation for the arrival of Truck 1's replacement -- a 100' Sutphen aerial platform -- in the fall.
+This insured the apparatus responded on all structural fire calls.
+The staffing decision was also made in preparation for the arrival of Truck 1's replacement -- a 100' Sutphen aerial platform -- in December 2014.

 After Tower 2 went into front line service, Truck 1 was moved to reserve status and filled in for front line rigs that were out of service for maintenance or repair.
 After more than 26 years of service, Truck 1 was placed out of service for the last time when hose and equipment was removed from the rig on March 11, 2018 to make room for a replacement for Engine 1.